-Also known as Butterfly Scorpionfish, Dwarf Lionfish, Dwarf Zebra Lionfish, Fan Dancer, Lionfishes, Many-spotted Butterfly Cod, Turkeyfish, Zebra Dwarf Lionfish, Zebra Firefish, Zebrafish, Zebra Turkeyfish, Zebrafish, Zebra Butterfly Cod.
+Also known as Butterfly Scorpionfish, Dwarf Lionfish, Dwarf Zebra Lionfish, Fan Dancer, Lionfish, Many-spotted Butterfly Cod, Turkeyfish, Zebra Butterfly Cod, Zebra Dwarf Lionfish, Zebra Firefish, Zebra Turkeyfish, Zebrafish.

-Found singly or in family groups over coral, rock and rubble bottoms in caves, over reef flats in lagoons, coastal and outer reefs
+Found singly or in family groups over coral, rock and rubble bottoms in caves and over reef flats of lagoons, coastal and outer reefs

 They feed nocturnally on small crustaceans.